Chevy GMC Vortec MAX Engine

 What’s the difference between Vortec and Vortec MAX?

-The standard 6.0L Vortec had LQ4 and LY6 engine code, while the Vortec MAX used the LQ9 engine code.
-In late 2006 the LQ9 Vortec MAX was replaced with the L76 engine code which had a slightly higher horsepower output.
+The standard 6.0L Vortec had LQ4 and LY6 engine codes, while the Vortec MAX used the LQ9 engine code.
+In late 2006 the LQ9 variant was replaced with the L76 engine code which had a slightly higher horsepower output.

 With respect to the standard Vortec 6000, the LQ9 MAX version produced 20-45hp and 10-20tq more than the standard LQ4 engine version.
 The new L76 MAX version released in Gen II Silverado and Sierra’s had increases of 6hp and actually a decrease of 10tq compared to the LY6 engine version.